Jose-Velasco/157A-Rental-Service/README.md

 - `npm run dev` will spin up the frontend development server
 - After running `npm run dev` the frontend development server will be running on `http://localhost:4200/`

+#### Database

+The database uses MySQL.

+Pre-requisites:
+1. **MySQL version 8.0.26** or higher*

+* Specificity MySQL version 8.0.26 was used to develop the database.
+Other versions of MySQL may work but are not guaranteed to work.
+MySQL can be downloaded and install [HERE](https://www.mysql.com/downloads/)

+After installing the appropriate version of MySQL, run the following commands in your terminal in root directory of this project:

+1. `mysql < source DDL.sql`

+- `mysql < source DDL.sql` will create the database and tables needed for the backend to run
+- `DDL.sql` is located in **/backend/app/schemas/SQL**
+- the default database name used in this project is `apiDB` .
+One can create a database and call it whatever they want but make sure to update the appropriate environment variables in system

 #### Backend

 The backend uses Python with FastAPI.
 "FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints."